 \subsubsection{Transport and Entrainment}

-The entrainment of external fluid inside mixing layers is an important inertial aspect of interface dynamics, which ranges from the turbulent - non turbulent interfaces typical of boundary layers, jets, hyperbolic tangent shear layers, and wakes to the shearfree interfaces observed in planet atmospheres and astrophysical clouds.
-In any plane parallel to the interface, in absence of a mean velocity, only downward velocity fluctuations can transport clear air into the vapor cloud.
-Their presence can be highlighted by a marker function $\psi$ that is equal to 1 where $u_3$ is negative, and 0 otherwise.
-Outside the mixing region, the entrainment mean value is approximately constant and equal to $0.5\pm 0.01$, a value which would be observed in an homogeneous and isotropic turbulence.
-On the contrary, inside the mixing layer, the deviation is greater (up to $\sim\pm 0.05$), with a spatial distribution and a temporal evolution which follow somehow the ones observed in the third order moment of the velocity, see figure \ref{fig:skewVel}.
-Figure \ref{fig:entrScal} (a) shows the vertical derivative of the downward flux of vapor when Fr $= 2.05$.
+{The entrainment of external fluid inside mixing layers is an important inertial aspect of interface dynamics, and, such an entrainment can range from those of the typical turbulent - non turbulent interfaces of boundary layers, jets, hyperbolic tangent shear layers, and wakes, to those of the shear-free interfaces observed in planet atmospheres and astrophysical clouds. } Only downward velocity fluctuations can transport clear air into a vapor cloud in any plane parallel to the interface, in the absence of a mean velocity.
+Their presence can be highlighted by a marker function, $\psi$, that is equal to 1 when $u_3$ is negative, and 0 otherwise.
+The entrainment mean value outside the mixing region is approximately constant and equal to $0.5\pm 0.01$, a value which would be observed for homogeneous and isotropic turbulence.
+Instead, the deviation inside the mixing layer is greater (up to $\sim\pm 0.05$), with a spatial distribution and a temporal evolution which somehow follow the ones observed in the third-order moment of the velocity, see Figure \ref{fig:skewVel}.
+Figure \ref{fig:entrScal} (a) shows the vertical derivative of the downward vapor flux when Fr $= 2.05$.
 The downward flux reduces as the flow evolves and its derivative, which represents the net variation of $1-\chi$ at a given instant, rapidly tends to zero inside the vapor cloud; this implies that the entrainment of clear air is confined to a thin interfacial layer.

-Since the entrainment of clear air is responsible of the growth of the cloud, it can be quantified by considering the velocity with which the cloud expands.
-The velocity $w_e = dz/dt$, where $z = \langle x_{3,i}\rangle$ is the mean vertical position of the cloud top interface, and is here defined as the location where mean vapor concentration $\chi$ is equal to 25\%).
-The time variation of $z$ has often been used as a parameter to measure the entrainment rate, see for instance \cite{mel2010,moe2000}.
+{Since the entrainment of clear air is responsible for the growth of a cloud, it can be defined, and thus quantified, by considering the velocity with which the cloud expands.
+The velocity $w_e = dz/dt$, where $z = \langle x_{3,i}\rangle$ is the mean vertical position of the cloud top interface, and is here defined as the location where the mean vapor concentration $\chi$ is equal to 25\%.
+The time variation of $z$ has often been used as a parameter to measure the entrainment rate, see, for instance \cite{mel2010,moe2000}.}